puneethx/StressAway-WebApp/README.md

 ```

-Next run the below command install the latest firebase.
+Next run the below command install the latest firebase💥

 ```console
 npm install firebase
 ```

-Than run the below command and the website will be locally hosted
+Than run the below command and the website will be locally hosted ✅

 ```console
 npm run dev